Skip to content

 Largest US bank

-JPMorgan is the largest US bank by total assets (~$4T) and deposits.
+Per Federal Reserve H.8 data and FDIC large-bank rankings, JPMorgan is the largest US bank holding company by total assets, with the FY2024 10-K disclosing total assets in the multi-trillion-dollar range.
 Scale creates cost advantages in technology, compliance, and funding — a big bank borrows cheaper than a small bank.
 The US banking market has room for ~4-6 national scale players; JPM is unambiguously #1.

 Fortress Balance Sheet